-- ART has dramatically changed the outcome for people living with HIV. - More than 20 years of experiences shows ART is effective and with low risk. - Over this period, better drugs have been developed and research continues to find better treatment.
-Even if no new drugs are developed, most of us can expect to lead long and active lives. - But scientists are pushing further not just for better ART but for a cure.
+- ART has dramatically changed the outcome for people living with HIV. - More than 20 years of experience shows ART is effective and with low risk. - Over this period, drugs have become better and research continues to make better ART.
+Even if no new drugs are developed, most of us will lead long and active lives. - But scientists are pushing further not just for better ART but for a cure.
 We discuss this research on pages 22 to 23. - Longer life expectancy means that complications relating to HIV and ageing are now an important focus for research.